tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 In this task, you will create two groups in Azure AD that you will use for testing delegated access control.
 In the next task, users will be created that will be added to these new security groups.

-1. Launch the Azure Cloud Shell and select PowerShell.
+1. Launch the Azure Cloud Shell and select **PowerShell** if prompted.
 If prompted to create storage, select the **Create storage** button.

     ![Azure portal screenshot showing the button to launch the Azure Cloud Shell.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image93.png "Azure Cloud Shell launch button")